 - Build up the intensity of your workout slowly over time to minimize the chance of injury.

-One study showed gains in muscle strength and impressive changes in muscle fiber size, with increases of 20-30%, despite the participants having a mean age of 68 years.
 A recent review of studies in the journal Age and Ageing pinpoints building muscle and eating lots of protein as the best ways to fend off sarcopenia.
 The review compiled 13-years worth of published research on sarcopenia interventions in adults 50 and older, to help scientists get a better grasp on how to prevent and treat the disease.

 What actually happens when you exercise and why these changes are relatively age-independent is hardwired into our biology and includes the induction of a variety of synthetic pathways when muscle is exposed to resistance training and increased activity.
 These simply don’t turn off when we age, but remain ready to respond to at any time.

 We have reviewed a number of smart scales which can help you keep tabs on body fat.
 Or you can use a hand-held body fat monitor for more precise analysis on how you are progressing with your workouts.
+There are also lots of wearables which can help you to keep on top of your fitness or count those reps and sets when you hit the gym.

 Essential reading: The best wearables for hitting the gym